UPRM-Moonbuggy-Telemetry/BuggyTelemetryWebApp/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+To test the back-end portion of the server run `ng build` first.
+Then run `npm start`.
+(You should have Nodemon installed on your system `npm install -g nodemon`).
+Navigate to `http://localhost:3000/` and you can test the requests using this address.
+App should reload if you change any server files.

+If there are changes in the angular files, you run `ng build` again to reload the server.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.